glucksfall/glucksfall/README.md

 ## About Me

-I am a bioinformatician and computational biologist working in systems biology, genome-scale metabolic modeling, microbiome analysis, and scientific software development.
-My work focuses on integrating mechanistic models and multi-omics data to understand metabolism and gene regulation across biological systems.
+I am a bioinformatician and computational biologist working in systems biology.
+I develop computational methods and open-source software for genome-scale metabolic modeling, metabolism and expression (ME) models, microbiome, and multi-omics integration.
+My work combines mechanistic modeling and high-performance computing to study metabolism across microbial communities and engineered biological systems.

 ### Research Interests